Asian Americans in arts and entertainment: Films with Asian-American leads

-To All The Boys I've Loved Before is a 2018 romance film directed by Susan Johnson based on the novels by Jenny Han and released by Netflix on August 17, 2018.
+To All The Boys I've Loved Before is a 2018 romance film directed by Susan Johnson based on a novel by Jenny Han and released by Netflix on August 17, 2018.
 The film stars Lana Condor and Noah Centineo.
 The critical success of the film led to two sequels, To All the Boys: P.S.
-I Still Love You (2020) and To All the Boys: Always and Forever (2021) alongside a spin-off series titled XO, Kitty.
+I Still Love You (2020) and To All the Boys: Always and Forever (2021), alongside a spin-off series titled XO, Kitty.

-Shang-Chi and the Legend of the Ten Rings is a 2021 superhero film directed by Destin Daniel Cretton starring Chinese-Canadian Simu Liu in the titular role alongside Awkwafina, Tony Leung, and Michelle Yeoh.
+Shang-Chi and the Legend of the Ten Rings is a 2021 superhero film directed by Destin Daniel Cretton, starring Chinese-Canadian Simu Liu in the titular role alongside Awkwafina, Tony Leung, and Michelle Yeoh.
 The film revolves around Shang-Chi, who abandons his father Wenwu (Leung) and his terrorist organization, the Ten Rings, living a normal life in San Francisco before being called back by his father for a final mission.

-Everything Everywhere All at Once is a 2022 absurdist comedy-drama film co-directed by the Daniels starting Michelle Yeoh, Stephanie Hsu, and Ke Huy Quan.
+Everything Everywhere All at Once is a 2022 absurdist comedy-drama co-directed by the Daniels, starring Michelle Yeoh, Stephanie Hsu, and Ke Huy Quan.
 The film centers around Evelyn Wang (Yeoh) travelling through dimensions to fight prime evil Jobu Tupaki while resolving her relationship with her alienated daughter Joy (Hsu).

-Joy Ride is a 2023 comedy film directed by Adele Lim.
-The film follows Audrey Sullivan (Ashley Park), Kat Huang (Stephanie Hsu), Lolo (Sherry Cola) and Deadeye (Sabrina Wu) as they go on a hilarious adventure.
+Joy Ride is a 2023 comedy directed by Adele Lim.
+It follows Audrey Sullivan (Ashley Park), Kat Huang (Stephanie Hsu), Lolo (Sherry Cola), and Deadeye (Sabrina Wu) as they go on a hilarious adventure.

 Quiz Lady is a 2023 comedy film directed by Jessica Wu.
-The film follows the lives of two sisters starring Sandrah Oh and Awkwafina.
+The film follows the lives of two sisters.
+It stars Sandrah Oh and Awkwafina.

-The Half of It is a 2020 coming of age film directed by Alice Wu.
-The film follows a closeted Chinese-American teenager who secretly writes love letters to her crush, while credit is given to a classmate who is interested in the same girl.
+The Half of It is a 2020 coming-of age-film directed by Alice Wu.
+It follows a closeted Chinese-American teenager who secretly writes love letters to her crush.
 The film stars actress Leah Lewis.